castaway/dbix-class-book/chapters/06-Components-and-extending.md

       );
     }

-Note how components have to hook into `register_column` when adding inflate/deflate, and then somehow decide which columns to add the code to.
-The name of the column and the info hash used in `add_columns` are passed as parameters.
+Note how components can hook into `register_column` when adding inflate/deflate, and then somehow decide which columns to add the code to.
+This is usually done by having the user of the component fill in a true value for a new column info key, such as the `is_email` in this case.
+You may want to localise the key name to avoid conflicts with other components, eg to `is_myblog_email`.

+`register_column` is called once for each column created in `add_columns` and is passed the name of the column and the column info hashref as parameters.
 We let the normal `register_column` activities happen by calling the mro method dispatching call `next::method`, then run the extra code to assign the inflate/deflate code to the chosen column.

-Now we can use this instead:
+Now we can add the component to `MyBlog/Schema/Result/User.pm` instead of calling `inflate_column`:

-    ## in MyBlog/Schema/Result/User.pm

-    __PACKAGE__->load_components('+MyBlog::Schema::InflateColumn::Email', 'InflateColumn::Authen::Passphrase');
+    __PACKAGE__->load_components('+MyBlog::InflateColumn::Email', 'InflateColumn::Authen::Passphrase');

     __PACKAGE__->add_columns(
        # ...